Gyaan507/PictoSrcipt/README.md

-# PictoScript: Multi-Model Image Captioning
+# PictoScript: Multi-Modal Image Captioning

 ## About The Project